la2050/archive/_projects/2014/the-talk-project.md

     have similar programs.
 Ours is unique because we are specifically reaching out to families and caregivers of elementary age children via their schools.
     No other program is doing that for gun safety either locally or nationally.
-  cost: "We anticipate the total cost of the TALK Project to exceed $750,000.
-We estimate the cost per family to be approximately $1.42.
-With the $100,000 from GOOD and Goldhirsh, we could reach over 70,000 families which would be almost 1/5 of our goal. \r\n\r\nAs stated previously, we are working to secure other collaborators and funding to complete our project."
-  budget: "Here is our detailed budget:\r\n\r\nCost per family for materials and distribution: $1.42 We would use the entire grant to reach 70,422 elementary age families in Los Angeles County."
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'